ayushch80/cryptocurrency-ticker/README.md

 # crypto-live-price-ticker
-Gives current price of 18 cryptocurrencies.
+Gives current price of more than 25 cryptocurrencies.

+SPECIAL Thanks -
+@Yousha for .gitignore file.